Penny Marshall: Career

-Garry Marshall, creator and then part-time writer for Happy Days, cast Marshall and Cindy Williams to guest appear on an episode of the show.
-The installment, titled "A Date with Fonzie", aired on November 11, 1975, and introduced the characters Laverne DeFazio and Shirley Feeney (played by Marshall and Williams, respectively).
-In that episode, Laverne and Shirley were a pair of wisecracking brewery workers who were dates for Fonzie (Henry Winkler) and Richie (Ron Howard).
+Garry Marshall, creator and executive producer for Happy Days, cast Marshall and Cindy Williams to guest star on an episode of the show.
+The installment, titled "A Date with Fonzie", aired on November 11, 1975, and introduced the characters Laverne DeFazio and Shirley Feeney (played by Marshall and Williams, respectively) to a viewing audience.
+In that episode, Laverne and Shirley were a pair of wisecracking, "fast" brewery workers who were dates for Fonzie (Henry Winkler) and Richie (Ron Howard).
 The pair were such a hit with the studio audience that Garry Marshall decided to co-create and star them in a successful spinoff, Laverne & Shirley (1976–1983).
+He pitched it to Fred Silverman who ran ABC at the time and he greenlit it for a mid-season replacement.
+The show debuted at #1 on Jan 26th 1976 and soon became the highest rated TV series for the 1977–78 and 1978–79 seasons.

 The characters of Laverne and Shirley appeared in five more episodes of Happy Days.
-In 1982 at the beginning of Laverne & Shirley's eighth season, Williams left the show due to her pregnancy.
-Marshall continued with the show, but it was canceled after that season's final episode aired in May 1983.
+In 1982, during Laverne & Shirley's eighth season, Williams left the show due to her pregnancy.
+Marshall soldiered on without her, calling in friends like Carrie Fisher, Laraine Newman and Angelica Huston to guest star.
+The show was canceled after the eighth season, the final episode aired in May 1983.

 In 1983, while still filming Laverne & Shirley, Marshall resumed working with James L. Brooks when she guest starred on Taxi in a cameo appearance as herself.
-In the Taxi episode "Louie Moves Uptown," Marshall is turned down for residency in a new high-rise condominium in Manhattan.
+In the Taxi episode "Louie Moves Uptown", Marshall is turned down for residency in a new high-rise condominium in Manhattan.
 The Laverne & Shirley episode "Lost in Spacesuits" is referred to in the scene.

-Marshall would again work with Brooks, now a co-producer for the animated series The Simpsons, when she lent her voice to Ms. Botz, a.k.a.
+Marshall would again work with Brooks, who later became a co-producer for the animated series The Simpsons, when she lent her voice to Ms. Botz, a.k.a.
 Ms. Botzcowski, the "babysitter bandit," on the first produced episode of The Simpsons, making her the first official guest star to appear on the show.

 Marshall also played a cameo role as herself on the HBO series Entourage.
 She also made a cameo appearance alongside her brother Garry in the Disney Halloween-themed movie Hocus Pocus as husband and wife.
 She was reunited with her Laverne & Shirley co-star, Cindy Williams, on a November 2013 episode of Sam & Cat.